Faculty & Staff

 Office: 1114 Crosley Tower

-Laura Dudley Jenkins is a Professor of Political Science and affiliated with Asian Studies and Women's, Gender and Sexuality Studies.
-Her research focuses on social justice policies in the context of culturally diverse democracies, especially India, but also Indonesia, South Africa and the United States.
-Her current research is on historical and contemporary mass conversions and the politics of religious freedom in India, with a focus on ways “religious freedom” arguments and laws have undermined the rights of women and religious minorities.
+Laura Dudley Jenkins' research focuses on social justice policies in the context of culturally diverse democracies, including India, Indonesia, South Africa, and the United States.
+Her current research is on historical and contemporary mass conversions and the politics of religious freedom in India.
+Her forthcoming book, Leaps of Faith (Penn Press 2019), reveals how “religious freedom” arguments and laws have actually undermined the religious freedom of women, lower castes, and religious minorities.
 As President of the South Asian Muslim Studies Association, she works to connect scholars from different disciplines and regions to create conference panels and exchange ideas.
 She is on the Executive Council of APSA’s Religion and Politics Section.

-Jenkins' book Identity and Identification in India: Defining the Disadvantaged (Routledge, 2003, 2009) examines competing demands for affirmative action on the basis of caste, religion, class and gender and the ways governments identify various categories through the courts, census and official certificates.
-She was a Fulbright New Century Scholar in South Africa and India, researching access and equity in higher education.
-She co-edited (with Michele S. Moses) and coauthored several chapters in Affirmative Action Matters: Creating Opportunities for Students Around the World (Routledge 2014).
+Jenkins' book Identity and Identification in India: Defining the Disadvantaged (Routledge, 2003, 2009) examines competing demands for affirmative action on the basis of caste, religion, class, and gender and the ways the government identifies recipients through the courts, census and official certificates.
+Her research as a Fulbright New Century Scholar in South Africa and India resulted in Affirmative Action Matters: Creating Opportunities for Students Around the World, co-edited with Michele S. Moses (Routledge 2014).

 In her articles, she analyzes religious freedom and conversion, competing minorities’ claims for affirmative action, colonial and contemporary government anthropology, the role of social science in anti-discrimination law, reserved legislative seats for women, and the role of culture and the arts in sustainable development.
-Her book chapters include her research on religious family law systems, mass religious conversion as a route to social mobility, comparative affirmative action, minority rights, colleges for nondominant groups, and secularism.
+Her book chapters examine religious family law, mass religious conversion as protest, comparative affirmative action, minority rights, historically Dalit colleges, and anxious secularism.
 In addition to two Fulbrights, she has received fellowships from the Dartmouth Humanities Center and the United States Institute of Peace.

 Affirmative action matters: Creating opportunities for students around the world. (with Michele S. Moses).
 New York: Routledge, 2014.